jarco0204/inverte-client-api-scripts/API/README.md

 # Document with \_id=0 inside a user's collection will contain objects that handle information about the weighing scales——number of scales bought, ingredient name, correct portion weight.

-• Some operations inside src/Models/Ingredient.js have a 'hardcoded' \_id=0 because it is a lot cleaner to have the most important data inside a specific document
+• Some operations inside src/Models/User.js have a 'hardcoded' \_id=0 because it is a lot cleaner to have the most important data inside a specific document

 ## MongoDb information

-# inverte-api-server is the name of the database.
+•inverte-api-server is the name of the database.

-# Each user is its own collection (refer to Design Decisions section)
+•Each user is its own collection (refer to Design Decisions section) •Collection name is johanArcos_5680

-## Routes and HTTP operations handled by the API
+### Routes and HTTP operations handled by the API

-# /ingredient/

-¶ Needs userID and ingredientID
-• POST: adds an ingredientID to document inside user's collection with \_id=0
-• DELETE: deletes the ingredientID

-# /ingredient/info
+## Main route api/user

-# /ingredient/real-time
+# Subroutes:

+•(POST) /create : creates a document with \_id=0 for the first time : needs userID

+•(POST,DELETE,GET) /weighingScale : Links a weighingScaleID—given to each physicalID manufactured—to the userID by adding it to array inside \_id=0: Needs userID and scaleID

+•(POST, GET) /weighingScale/data : links the weighingScale data to a weighingScaleID : needs userID, scaleID, and scaleData[name, correctPortion]

+•(PUT) /weighingScale/data/name : updates the ingredient name that is being tracked : needs userID, scaleID, newName

+•(PUT) /weighingScale/data/portion : updates the ingredient correct portion that is being tracked by weighing scale: needs userID, scaleID, newPortion

+## api/ingredient

-# /ingredients/
+# Subroutes:

+•(POST) /real-time : posts a weight reading to the user's collection.
+It mimics how a future web-socket will work: needs userID, weightReadingObject [see Client Generate Script]

 # How to run this package (assumes you are at root directory)